A STRATEGY FOR PRE-CENSUS LEARNING DESIGN

 I suggest that attention to these factors would increase the participation levels of these disengaged students, and give them a better indication if the content they are engaging with is suitable either in terms of academic difficulty or actual interest in the course.

-For some students, disengagement at the first signs of challenge can become the default behaviour; then failure is not seen as their fault – they are able to maintain dignity.
+For some students, disengagement at the first signs of challenge can become the default behaviour; then failure is not seen as their fault ( a learned helplessness) – they are able to maintain dignity.
 The trouble is that they and indeed we will never know if they were actually capable of achieving in the course.
 Supporting cognitive load from the first instance will ‘catch’ some of these students too.

 IMPROVING STAFF WELL-BEING